Lower Canada Rebellion: History

 The rebellion had been preceded by nearly three decades of efforts at political reform in Lower Canada, led from the early 1800s by James Stuart and Louis-Joseph Papineau, who formed the Parti patriote and sought accountability from the elected general assembly and the appointed governor of the colony.
 After the Constitutional Act 1791, Lower Canada could elect a House of Assembly, which led to the rise of two parties: the English Party and the Canadian Party.
 The English Party was mostly composed of the English merchants and bourgeoisie and had the support of bureaucrats and the old seigneurial families.
 The Canadian Party was formed by aristocrats, French or English.
 The Catholic Church did not openly advocate for any political party but tended to support the English party.
 With the power in the hand of the population, the French-Canadian business class needed support from the population more than from the British business class.
-The population being mostly French-Canadian in Lower Canada, most of those elected at the House of Assembly were French-speaking and supported the French-Canadian business class.
+Since the population was mostly French-Canadian, those elected to the House of Assembly tended to be French-speaking and to support the French-Canadian business class.
 The House of Assembly gave an illusion of power to French-Canadians, but the Executive and Legislative Councils advised the governor, who could veto any legislation.
 Both councils were made of people chosen by the English party.
 The appointed legislative council was dominated by a small group of businessmen known as the Château Clique, the equivalent of the Family Compact in Upper Canada.

 In the early 19th century the economy of Lower Canada changed drastically.
-Lumber started to be more important than the fur trade or agriculture, which caused fear for those working in the fields.
-Activists in Lower Canada began to work for reform in a period of economic disfranchisement of the French-speaking majority and working-class English-speaking citizens.
-The rebellion opposed the injustice of colonial governing as such in which the governor and the upper house of the legislature were appointed by the Crown.
-Many of its leaders and participants were English-speaking citizens of Lower Canada.
-French-speakers felt that English-speakers were disproportionately represented in the lucrative fields of banking, the timber trade, and transportation.
+Logging became more important than agriculture and the fur trade, which worried those who worked in the fields.
+Activists in Lower Canada began to work for reform of the economic disfranchisement of the French-speaking majority and working-class English-speaking citizens.
+The rebellion opposed the colonial government's appointed upper house of the legislature.
+Many of those appointed were English-speaking.
+French speakers felt that English-speakers were disproportionately represented in the lucrative fields of banking, timber, and transportation.